 Some musical arrangements try to portray these words with the sublime bliss of heaven.
 Here’s one based on Pachelbel’s Kanon that is similar to the style of Enya:

 Some arrangements seem to focus on the Pantokrator or Sabaoth, that the God who is present, our Saving God who comes to us, is powerful over all.
-Here it is as it appeared in The Lutheran Hymnal and also in Lutheran Service Book and in Christian Worship: A Lutheran Hymnal‘s Common Service.
+Here it is as it appeared in The Lutheran Hymnal and also in Lutheran Service Book and in Christian Worship: A Lutheran Hymnal’s (1993) Common Service and Christian Worship: Hymnal’s (2021) The Service, Setting One.

 This recording includes the Sursum Corda (a dialogue before the preface) the chant of the preface, and then the Sanctus.
 In different liturgy and accompaniment books, I could only find the tune credited as “traditional.”
 In an older German source (Choralbuch, Concordia, 1902), this tune is listed with the note “Seit c.
 1848 allhier verbreitet.” (“Widely used since around 1848”).